 How Accurate Are AI Attractiveness Tests?
-We Analyzed 38,000 Faces
+A Methodological Breakdown

 AI face rating tools are everywhere in 2026.
 But how accurate are they really?
-We ran 38,000 faces through multiple AI tools and compared the results.
 The answer depends entirely on what "accurate" means — and most people are asking the wrong question.
+Below: how the two main methodologies actually work, what each one can and can't measure, and which one survives reproducibility testing.

 TL;DR